stuartellis/stuartellis-site-hugo/content/articles/visual-studio-code.md

 ## Installing Visual Studio Code

+### Installing Code on macOS

 To install Visual Studio Code on macOS with Homebrew, enter this command in a terminal
 window:

     brew cask install visual-studio-code

+### Installing Visual Studio Code to a USB Drive

+To run Visual Studio Code directly from a USB device, without installing it on the computer, use [portable mode](https://code.visualstudio.com/docs/editor/portable).

 ## The EDITOR Environment Variable